******Tex Has Friends In High Places******

 But the crowd was kept back, and the situation handled well, he said.

-will likely be the only issue city leaders need
+nights, will likely be the only issue city leaders need to address

 Alternative sports, live music, a spur-of-the-moment women's